StefanMaring/personal-radio-player-backend/README.md

 ## Randomized Song Selection
 This API utilizes a small queue data structure implementation in order to make sure the same song doesn't play directly again.
 If a song is selected and it's in the queue, the script will continue to find a song that is not in the queue.
-When the queue has more than 5 songs, a song is removed from the queue.
+When the queue has 5 songs, a song is removed from the queue.
 This allows for that particular song to be played again.